How to save money on taxes in 2020?

 • Earned Income Tax Credit

-This credit depends on the number of kids in the household and also your marital status and yearly gross income.
-You can get between $529 and $6,557 in 2019 and between $538 to $6,660 in the year 2020.
+This financial relief is based on household size, marital status, and yearly earnings.
+Eligible individuals could receive between $529 and $6,557 in 2019 and between $538 and $6,660 in 2020.

 • Child tax credit